utccp/nodejs-ex/README.md

 ### Creating new apps

-You can create a new UTCCP application using the web console or by running the `oc new-app` command from the CLI.
+You can create a new UCCPS application using the web console or by running the `oc new-app` command from the CLI.

 #### Create a new app from source code (method 1)